Who can apply?

 UC grants UniTrento students a 50% discount on the tuition fees for the LL.M course for up to 3 students for a.y 24/25 and 25/26 (the current full tuition for the LL.M. program is USD 29,010).
-Students will be responsible for the other 50% of tuition, plus approximately $1,600 in university fees and $2500 for student health insurance.
+Students will be responsible for the other 50% of tuition, plus approximately $1,050 in university fees and $2500 for student health insurance.
 The exact amount will be communicated to you in a second time.

 In addition to the UC scholarship, the student can count on the UniTrento scholarship.

 - by UniTrento: Laurea Magistrale a ciclo unico in Giurisprudenza

 - by UC Law: LL.M. degree in the U.S. Legal System